Joe Thomas (rugby league): Playing career

+Post playing

-He finished his career with a season at Illawarra in 1994, then was appointed an assistant coach under Phil Gould at Eastern Suburbs.
+In 1994, he was appointed an assistant coach under Phil Gould at Eastern Suburbs.

+Personal life

 Thomas's elderly mother Mary died in 2010 of head injuries sustained when she fell to the ground after being assaulted by a cyclist on an Eastlakes street.
 The attacker, Daniel Paul Wood, had got off his bike after passing the 71-year old and walked back 10-metres to push her in the chest, an altercation brought about by his belief she had been in his way.
 Wood, who was intoxicated, was charged with murder, but the court accepted a guilty plea for manslaughter, sentencing him to five-years in prison.